Beacon-Heart/Heart_Beacon/README.md

 2. Apply lessons learned (bandwidth discipline, interoperability, OPTEMPO sync cycles... intrinsic to NATO SOP swords to plowshares following German military proposal use cases circa 2003.

-BACKGROUND: NATO has invested 30 years of mapping OPSCODE brevity codes to symbology / symbols / symbol sets contained in 300 plus message set / use cases as part of Battlefield digitization, Net Centric Warfare NET Enabled Operations NEO NETOPS.

-Q: why would / are blockchain, crypto currency developers recreate, (ing) reinvent (ing) this decades old, extremely tedious, time intensive, technical, labor intensive, expensive… wheel pray tell?
+NATO has invested 30 years of mapping OPSCODE brevity codes to symbology / symbols / symbol sets contained in 300 plus message set / use cases as part of Battlefield digitization, Net Centric Warfare NET Enabled Operations NEO NETOPS.
+Blockchain, crypto currency developers are recreating, reinventing  this decades old, tedious, time intensive, labor intensive, expensive… wheel.

 The Heart Beacon Cycle Time  - Space Meter USPTO 13/573,002 is an adaptive procedural template / checklist of ideas, methods, processes, procedures, algorithms, tools… used to organize diverse peoples speaking many different languages through the universal language of symbols into Distributed Autonomous groups organized in time - space to achieve common goals such as establishing an Ecologically sustainable Economic heartbeat.